-Mr. JOE WILLIAMS (Executive Director, Democrats for Education Reform): Teachers unions can work with him.
+JOE WILLIAMS: Teachers unions can work with him.
 Some of the harder-charging reformers can work with him.
 There is an opportunity in someone like Arne Duncan to try to coalesce some of the energy that's been building in cities around the country and say what are we going to do as a nation to make sure that every child has an opportunity?

 SANCHEZ: Others say Duncan is a good pick for secretary of education because of two qualities he possesses.

-Mr. ANDREW ROTHERHAM (Co-founder, Education Sector): One is confidence.
+ANDREW ROTHERHAM: One is confidence.
 The second is non-ideological.

 SANCHEZ: Andrew Rotherham is co-founder of the Education Sector, a research group.
 He was also an adviser to the Obama campaign.
 He says the nation's next education secretary must understand the problems of urban schools.